eroc123/obsidian-notes/Excalidraw/Untitled.md

 $I = nAqv$

-When current changes, since the circuit doesnt change, the drif
+When current changes, since the circuit doesnt change, the drift velocity v will change accordingly